accelazh/accelazh.github.io/_posts/2021-11-06-Notes-on-How-to-do-Innovation.md

   * Step two. think what should be the __next__ for the industry and the product. __Review__ our product and think what are the __bottlenecks__ in the near future.
 What can be the threats.
 And what are the strength to enhance.
 These __gaps__ are where to find the innovation.
 Apply visions and strategic thinking.

-Gaps are convenient source of innovation.
+Gaps analysis are convenient source of innovation.

   * Observe what people are complaining about, what are the problems open not solved, what are we today and we want to be.
 These __map to gaps__.
 Analyze into the gaps, explore solving problems, usually bring innovation